David-Ro/simplyvitahlth/README.txt

 geth --dev --datadir="/tmp/eth/60/01" --etherbase 0xDDF083793273Dbb490282e09007EEb61020433c8  --maxpeers 0 --gasprice 0 --port 0 --shh --networkid 12345 --mine --minerthreads 8  --nodiscover --ipcdisable --port 30301 --rpc  --rpcport 8101 console

-In another terminal go to the project file and perform node app.js This will demo simple data storage with viewing and shows a smart contract
+In another terminal go to the project file and perform node app.js

+This will demo simple data storage with viewing.
+It shows a "smart contract" in the Ethereum sense of smart contract.